k1kolev/info/information/services/index.md

 @@name Corporation offers specific services to business clients related to implementing, supporting, and utilizing the @@name platform.

+## Objectives

-These services aim to ensure an active protection and continuous improvement of the implemented @@name solution.
+These services aim to ensure an active protection and continuous improvement of the implemented @@name solution for its users.

+To achieve this, @@name Corporation's expert teams help clients optimize their implemented business solutions, along with the covered business processes and workflow management.

 in terms of performance, reliability, and security.
-@@name Corporation helps clients optimize the implemented business solutions, covered business processes, and workflow management.